|

 flash into their minds.
 The motion picture that bares his name

-is arguably the most well-known monster picture in the world:
+is arguably the most well-known monster picture of all time:

 King Kong.